 But traditional won, and a white Christmas it was.
 A hot one.

-December 8 (the day we decorate our tree here if you're into that) found me ready to tackle the sugar cookie Christmas tree, which are a bunch of star cookies, all different sizes, that are piled making sure the pointed parts are mismatched.
+December 8 (the day we decorate our tree here if you're into that) found me ready to tackle the sugar cookie Christmas tree, which is a bunch of frosted star cookies, all different sizes, that are piled, making sure the pointed parts are mismatched.

 Cookie recipe